 In order to sell your house, you’ll need the help of a solicitor.
-They’ll do everything from drawing up the draft contract to organising a completion date – so it’s important you find a fully qualified property solicitor who has a great track record.
+They’ll do everything from drawing up the draft contract to organizing a completion date – so it’s important you find a fully qualified property solicitor who has a great track record.

 However, just a good track record isn’t everything.
-Because selling property can be such a trying experience, choosing a solicitor that shows a human side and empathises with the stress and financial implications of selling property can make the process far less challenging.
+Because selling property can be such a trying experience, choosing a solicitor that shows a human side and empathizes with the stress and financial implications of selling property can make the process far less challenging.

-Check what previous clients have to say about the law firm and you’ll get a good idea of how a company treats their clients in general.
+Check what previous clients have to say about the law firm and you’ll get a good idea of how a company treats its clients in general.
 It’s also worth talking to a combination of national or local conveyancing solicitors before you make your decision.
 While some local solicitors tend to offer a more friendly and attentive service, national conveyancing specialists can also provide an extremely valuable service.
 Find out about how we help clients all over Ireland sell their properties.

 ARE YOU PREPARED TO WAIT IN A PROPERTY CHAIN?

 When selling a property, it’s likely you’ll end up in some sort of property chain.
 This means you’ll be waiting until either your seller or your buyer – or both – have exchanged their contracts on the other properties they’re buying or selling.
-For anyone who’s looking for a quick sell, it’s important to only accept offers where the chain is short or non-existent – otherwise you might find yourself stuck waiting for longer than you’d like.
+For anyone who’s looking for a quick sale, it’s important to only accept offers where the chain is short or non-existent – otherwise, you might find yourself stuck waiting for longer than you’d like.

-First time buyers are often a good bet for people who need to sell quickly, as they’re not waiting to sell their own property.
+First-time buyers are often a good bet for people who need to sell quickly, as they’re not waiting to sell their own property.
 Cash buyers are also a good option, as they’re not waiting for their property to be sold to be able to afford to buy their next one.

 ARE YOU SELLING A FREEHOLD OR A LEASEHOLD PROPERTY?